Particular/docs.particular.net/persistence/index.md

 A subscription only storage on top of MSMQ.

-### Community Maintained Persistences
+### Community-Maintained Persistences

-There are several community maintained persistences that can be seen in the full list of [extensions](/components#persisters).
+There are several community-maintained persistences that can be seen in the full list of [extensions](/components#persisters).